 - Is there a minimum age limit at the Blue Lagoon?

-Yes, there is an minimum age requirement of 2 years to go into the water.
+Yes, there is a minimum age requirement of 2 years to go into the water.
 Toddlers are certainly allowed on the premises with their parents/supervisors.
 Children from age 2-13 are welcome to go into the water and enjoy the Blue Lagoon with their family or their guardians.
-Due to the origin of the Blue Lagoon seawater, its colour sudden changes in temperature and rough surface, it is mandatory for children from age 2-8 to wear inflatable armbands in the lagoon.
+Due to the origin of the Blue Lagoon seawater, it's colour, sudden changes in temperature and rough surface, children from age 2-8 must wear inflatable armbands in the lagoon.
 These are provided free of charge.
 Please note that each guardian is only allowed to supervise two children under the age of 10.
 For safety, and out of respect for other guests, please keep an eye on your children at all times.
 There is no children day-care or other special children facilities at the Blue Lagoon.

 - Is it possible to visit Blue Lagoon without going in the water?

 No, it's not possible without purchasing one of the admission tickets.
 However, if you are travelling with other people (family or group) that are bathing, and you can't for whatever reason follow them, you are certainly welcome to enter the facilities with them and wait at the cafe.
 You can dine at LAVA restaurant, have light refreshments at Blue Cafe and shop in the Blue Lagoon store.